MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Adaptive Parsimony

 Rather than using a fixed complexity penalty, the algorithm adapts the penalty based on the current population.
-If too many expressions have the same complexity, that complexity is penalized more heavily using the parameter `adaptive_parsimony_scaling`.
-This encourages exploration across different complexity levels.
+By default, `parsimony=0.0` (no fixed penalty), and instead adaptive parsimony is used via `adaptive_parsimony_scaling` (default: 1040).
+When too many expressions have the same complexity, that complexity is penalized more heavily.
+This encourages exploration across different complexity levels while avoiding premature convergence to a single complexity.

 ## Constraint Systems